PG&E Corporation research snapshot

 Fundamental monitor

-Track 2026 core EPS guidance, 2027 to 2030 EPS growth targets, CPUC cost recovery, wildfire mitigation miles, capital spending, debt issuance, equity issuance, operating cash flow, customer bill changes, and data-center final engineering backlog.
+Track 2026 core EPS guidance, 2027 to 2030 EPS growth targets, CPUC cost recovery, wildfire liability reform, wildfire mitigation miles, data center final engineering backlog above the 12 GW pipeline, capital spending, debt issuance, equity issuance, operating cash flow, customer bill changes, and O&M cost savings.

 Reduce confidence if per-share growth depends mainly on leverage or dilution rather than allowed returns, cost control, new load, and timely recovery of grid investment.